 On Monday, July 6, 2020, I was running errands for the church.
 I called my wife to tell her that after one more errand, I would be home.

 It had been raining at record levels in Iwakuni for two days.
 Flash flooding had forced nearly 300,000 people out of their homes.
-I knew the Nishiki River would be up on the Kintai Bridge—I wanted to get some photos.
-I began taking shots on the side of the river nearest Iwakuni Castle, but I went back to the main side for additional photos, I discovered Japanese riverside vendors trying to rescue their equipment, which is their livelihood.
+I knew the Nishiki River would be up on the Kintai Bridge, and I wanted to get some photos.
+I began taking shots on the side of the river nearest Iwakuni Castle, but when I went back to the main side for additional pictures, I discovered Japanese riverside vendors trying to rescue their equipment, which is their livelihood.
 Quickly I began helping move things from the water’s edge to higher ground.